 Before booking an appointment with the doctor, please consider whether one of the following options would be more appropriate:

 If you are suffering from certain minor ailments, you may have a personal consultation with the pharmacist who will be able to recommend appropriate treatment.
-If you do not normally pay for your prescriptions, you will be given medication by the pharmacist to treat your ailment free of charge.

 2. See an optician for eye problems, a dentist for dental problems and a podiatrist for foot problems.

 3. When the surgery is closed and you are not sure if you can wait until the surgery re-opens, you can ring 111 for advice.